 4×4 required?

-Although the main road to this beach is paved, I would recommend it, especially in rainy season.
-The sign actually says something like 4×4 recommended and the turn off the main road is a steep drop onto a unpaved, not well maintained road so you can easily hit the front in a low car.
+The turn off the main road is a steep drop onto a unpaved, not well maintained road.
+You could easily hit the front in a low car.
 It will be difficult to drive up the steep drop too.

 Can you swim at this beach?

 Yes!
-When we visited in July, this beach had baby waves which broke close enough to shore that a lot of locals were skimboarding at one end.
+When we visited in July, this beach had baby waves which broke close enough to shore that a lot of locals were skim boarding at one end.
 Normally the waves at this beach are fairly calm and we saw many people swimming.

 Playa Prieta – the beach